Updated every Monday. Every rank cited. Both parties, same ruler.

 What the evidence settles

 The office counts are settled by public record: every seat, governorship, Cabinet post, and presidency on this list is documented in the Biographical Directory of the United States Congress, Senate and House records, and governors' rosters.
-So are the superlatives: four families with two presidencies each, the Tafts' unique presidency plus Chief Justiceship, the Frelinghuysens' six generations in Congress, and John Scott Harrison's singular position as son and father of presidents.
+So are the superlatives: four families with two presidencies each, the Tafts' unique presidency plus Chief Justiceship, the Frelinghuysens' six generations in Congress, Edward Kennedy's 47-year Senate tenure, and John Scott Harrison's singular position as son and father of presidents.
 None of that is contested.

 What remains contested